Dmytry/space/README.md

 spaceship traveling close to the speed of light.
 It is loosely based on my original code from 2012 implementing relativistic effects in my game The Polynomial.

+Note that this page is a Progressive Web App, that is, if you add it to your home screen (by using, confusingly enough, the "share" button on iOS), it will work like an app - filling all of the screen, even around screen notches or camera holes.

 It simulates relativistic boost (for spaceship motion), relativistic aberration and Doppler effect (both frequency and intensity).
 It also simulates cosmic microwave background radiation.

 The view is displayed as 1 year = 1 second timelapse.